MicrosoftDocs/xamarin-docs/docs/tools/live-player/player.md

 ![Preview feature](~/media/shared/preview.png)

+> [!NOTE]
+> Live Player Preview is only available in Visual Studio 2017.

 Once you have installed the app on your phone, follow the [setup instructions](~/tools/live-player/install.md) to connect to your computer.
 Try one of the [sample apps](~/tools/live-player/samples.md) to get it working.